tc39/proposal-weakrefs/README.md

 ## Status

-* WeakReferences are now Stage 0
+* WeakReferences are now Stage 1
 * Dean Tribble is champion, with Mark Miller supporting
-* Initial stage 1 proposal is ready for feedback

 ## Todo

-* Present in March for stage 1 approval
+* Work with runtime folks to get experimental implementation
+* Garner example usage